hallr/DAT_SF_19/README.md

 **Additional Resources:**
 * See the video embedded in the answer to [this question on Quora](https://www.quora.com/What-does-support-vector-machine-SVM-mean-in-laymans-terms) for a great animation of how kernels project non-linear classification problems into a higher dimensional space where they can be solved with a linear decision boundary / maximum margin hyperplane.
 * For students who enjoy digging into the underlying mathematical concepts, [this reading](http://www.cs.colostate.edu/%7Easa/pdfs/howto.pdf) details the math behind support vector machines.
 Some of the examples in the lecture slides are taken from this reading.
+* [Supervised learning superstitions cheat sheet](http://ryancompton.net/assets/ml_cheat_sheet/supervised_learning.html) is a very nice comparison of five classifiers we cover in the course (logistic regression, decision trees, KNN, Naive Bayes, and support vector machines).

 -----